Local Normal Forms of Noncommutative Functions

-With the benefit of hindsight, there are two reasons why to expect that the $n=1$ case should be the limits of $n=0$.
-First, as Arnold remarks, his simple $A_n$ and $D_n$ families give rise, under limits, to the germs $x^2$ and $xy^2$, and the noncommutative families above generalise this passage from the isolated to the non-isolated.
+With the benefit of hindsight, there are two reasons why one might expect the $\jd=1$ case to be the limit of $\jd=0$.
+First, on taking limits, the simple $A_n$ and $D_n$ families give rise to the germs $x^2$ and $xy^2$, and the noncommutative families above generalise this passage from the isolated to the non-isolated.
 Second, in terms of the birational geometry of \S\ref{geo intro sect} below, contraction algebras should make sense of the feeling that divisor-to-curve contractions are limits of infinite families of flops.

 In this paper, we prove that every $\Jac(f)$ with $\JRdim\Jac(f)\leq 1$ is isomorphic to a normal form in Type~$A$ or~$D$ above, or has the general form stated for $E$.
 We remark that the precise Type~$E$ normal forms stated, namely $E_{6,n}$ and $E_{6,\infty}$, are indeed genuine examples with $\mathfrak{J}$-dimension zero and one respectively.
 However, we refrain from describing the general case here, as we will treat all the exceptional Type~$E$ cases together, in a more technical companion paper \cite{BW2}.